Notes on the Geography of The United Kingdom: London 4: Albertopolis

 It reads: "In memory of Speke.
 Victoria Nyanza and the Nile 1864."
 That was the year Speke shot himself, presumably accidentally.
 Two years later, this stone went up.
 No need for Speke's Christian name; no need to explain the significance of Lake Victoria or the source of the Nile.
 Those who would appreciate the monument already knew.

-A less elegant monument stands at the place where the river leaves the lake.
+This twin stands in Uganda at the place where the river leaves the lake.

 Forget five-star hotels: here's the place to stay in London, if your timing's right.
 It's Buck Hill Lodge, also in the Kensington Gardens.